Patient education: Diabetic neuropathy (Beyond the Basics)

 Although there is no cure for diabetic neuropathy, use of these treatments can improve painful symptoms and prevent complications.
 (See "Treatment of diabetic neuropathy".)

 Control blood sugar levels — One of the most important treatments for diabetic neuropathy is to control blood sugar levels.
 Symptoms of pain and burning may improve when blood glucose sugar improves.
-(See "Patient education: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)".)

 If blood sugar levels are not adequately controlled with the current treatment regimen, a different regimen may be recommended.

 ●For people with type 1 diabetes, this may mean taking more frequent insulin injections or using an insulin pump.
 (See "Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)".)

 ●For people with type 2 diabetes, this may mean taking an additional oral medication or starting insulin injections.
 (See "Patient education: Diabetes mellitus type 2: Treatment (Beyond the Basics)".)

 Care for the feet — People with neuropathy do not always feel pain when there is a wound or injury on the foot.
 As a result, daily foot care is necessary to monitor for changes in the skin (such as cracks or wounds), which can increase the risk of infection.
 The American Diabetes Association recommends that people with diabetes have a comprehensive foot examination once per year, and a visual examination of the feet at each visit (usually every three to four months).
 Foot examinations are described in detail in a separate topic review.
 (See "Patient education: Foot care in diabetes mellitus (Beyond the Basics)".)

 Avoid activities that can injure the feet — Some activities increase the risk of foot injury and are not recommended, including walking barefoot, using a heating pad or hot water bottle on the feet, and stepping into the bathtub before testing the temperature with the hand.